Alex Verdugo Player Props: Red Sox vs. Angels

 Alex Verdugo At The Plate

-- Verdugo leads Boston with an OBP of .377, plus a team-best slugging percentage of .436.
+- Verdugo leads Boston with a slugging percentage of .424, fueled by four extra-base hits.

-- He ranks 48th in batting average, 66th in on base percentage, and 89th in slugging among qualifying batters in MLB.

-- In four games this year (28.6%), Verdugo has picked up an RBI, including two games with multiple runs batted in.
+- Verdugo has driven in a run in four games this year (26.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.